ahmeddrawy/my-udemy/README.md

 A simple project to practise **Node js**, **express**, **mongodb** and **npm packages**
 ### First release

-- Rest Api including endpoints to
+1. Rest Api including endpoints to

-> Register user
+-  Register user
-> Login user
+-  Login user
-> Register Courses
+-  Register Courses
-> delete Courses
+-  delete Courses
-> edit Courses
+-  edit Courses
-> authenticate user to login
+-  authenticate user to login
-> authorize users to do specific actions for example : Admins only can delete courses
+-  authorize users to do specific actions for example : Admins only can delete courses

-Todos
+2.  persistent data on mongo db using [mongoose ODM](https://mongoosejs.com/)

+3. Logging to mongo db and files using [Winston](https://www.npmjs.com/package/winston) Todos

 - [ ] add forgot password